 The house Oberneustift 250, "Zum rothen Pfau" on Joseph Daniel von Huber's 1778 Vogelschauplan (W-Waw, Sammlung Woldan)

-In his 1919 article "Mozarts Kinder" (which he republished in 1923 in his book Aus Mozarts Freundes und Familienkreis), Emil Karl Blümml wrote the following about Raimund Leopold Mozart's place of burial: "[...] dem Tage des Begräbnisses, an dem der kleine Mozart im längst aufgelassenen Friedhof um die St. Ulrichskirche beigesetzt wurde." ("the day of the burial, on which the little Mozart was buried in the long-closed cemetery around the church of St. Ulrich").
+In his 1919 article "Mozarts Kinder", which in 1923 he republished in his book Aus Mozarts Freundes und Familienkreis, Emil Karl Blümml wrote the following about Raimund Leopold Mozart's place of burial: "[...] dem Tage des Begräbnisses, an dem der kleine Mozart im längst aufgelassenen Friedhof um die St. Ulrichskirche beigesetzt wurde." ("the day of the burial, on which the little Mozart was buried in the long-closed cemetery around the church of St. Ulrich") (Mozarteums Mitteilungen, Mai 1919, Heft 3, p.
+4).
 Blümml's information is wrong.
-The property records of the Schottenstift show that there was no cemetery around the church of St. Ulrich.
+The property records of the Schottenstift show that – probably due to lack of space and the steep terrain – there was no cemetery around the church of St. Ulrich.
 The old cemetery of St. Ulrich was located uphill, one block south of the church in the area between today's Siebenstern-, Mondschein-, and Zollergasse.

 The quadrangle, located south of the Siebensterngasse in the Viennese district of Neubau, where from 1590 until 1784 the old cemetery of St. Ulrich was located.

-The same area, the graveyard of St. Ulrich on Huber's 1778 map.
+The same area, the graveyard of St. Ulrich on Joseph Daniel Huber's 1778 Vogelschauplan.
 The triangular square at the bottom was the so-called "Holtz-Platzl" (today's Siebensternplatz) (W-Waw, Sammlung Woldan).

-An overview of the three relevant sites as depicted on the 1778 Huber Vogelschauplan: on top is the house Oberneustift No. 250, in the center the cemetery and on the right the parish church of St. Ulrich.
+An overview of the three relevant sites as depicted on Hubers Vogelschauplan: on top is the house Oberneustift No. 250, in the center the cemetery, and on the right the parish church of St. Ulrich.
 The vertical main street is today's Mariahilfer Straße (W-Waw, Sammlung Woldan).

 The "Rudolfshof", the former site of the house "Zum rothen Pfauen", on Mariahilfer Straße 94 today